 Loss Carry Forward

 2022 -

 2023 -

 2024 -

 2025 -

-2026 and after 11,700
+2026 and after 12,505

-Total 11,700
+Total 12,505

 We have not recognized the tax benefits associated with the unused tax losses, tax credits, and deductible temporary differences in the Consolidated Financial Statements as their ultimate realization are contingent on the generation of future taxable profits.
-Management concluded that this was not probable (minimum recognition threshold) based on the significant risks and uncertainties in projecting Novra's future taxable income and the lack of available income tax planning strategies.
+Management concluded that this did not meet the minimum recognition threshold of probable, based on the significant risks and uncertainties in projecting Novra's future taxable income and the lack of available income tax planning strategies.